Kuuuube/Artisan_Stock_Checker/basic_script.md

 Run `check_artisan_stock.py`

 Optionally, edit `delay = ` in `config.cfg` to change the delay in seconds between checking stock.
-This delay is called a second time for the cart check when an item passes the intial stock check. (`config.cfg` will be generated after running the script once)
+This delay is called a second time for the cart check when an item passes the intial stock check. (`config.cfg` will be generated after starting the script)

 ## Removing stock checks